apakhbari/backstage/core-components/1-1-software-catalog/yaml-file-format.md

   - `tags` [optional]
   - `links` [optional]
 - Common to All Kinds: Relations
+  - ownedBy and ownerOf
+  - providesApi and apiProvidedBy
+  - consumesApi and apiConsumedBy
+  - dependsOn and dependencyOf
+  - parentOf and childOf
+  - memberOf and hasMember
+  - partOf and hasPart
   - Common to All Kinds: Status
 [Divider] [Divider] [Divider] [Divider]
 - Kind: `Component`
   - `apiVersion` and `kind` [required]